Yrds/cppaper/README.md

 meson compile -C build
 ```

-The binary will be available at `build/cppaper`
+After the build, a binary will be available at `build/cppaper`

+If you want to install alongside with needed dependencies it you must enter this command:

+`meson install -C build --destdir /opt/cppaper`

+Where `--destdir` will be the installation directory.

+Note: In case you don't have permission to install to a specific directory, you can use `sudo` with `meson install` safely.

 ## Using